-When a loved one passes away, their estate, including their family home, is subject to Inheritance Tax.
-In the UK, this tax is charged at 40% on the estate’s value above the £325,000 threshold.
-Understanding these rules is crucial for effective estate planning.
+When a loved one passes away, their estate — including the family home — may be subject to Inheritance Tax (IHT).
+In England and Wales, IHT is charged at 40% on the taxable estate above the nil rate band of £325,000.
+With the average home in England now worth around £290,000, it’s easy to see how even modest estates can be caught.
+Understanding these rules is essential for effective estate planning.

 We help you navigate the complexities of Inheritance Tax, ensuring you’re aware of the implications for your family’s future.
-By planning ahead, you can mitigate the impact of this tax on your estate, safeguarding your loved ones’ financial security.
+By planning ahead — not panicking — you can mitigate the impact of IHT on your estate, safeguarding your loved ones’ financial security.
+As Mike Pugh of MP Estate Planning often says, “Trusts are not just for the rich — they’re for the smart.”

 Key Takeaways

-- Understanding Inheritance Tax is vital for effective estate planning.
+- Understanding Inheritance Tax is vital for effective estate planning — particularly for homeowners.

 Understanding Inheritance Tax in the UK